Creative Solutions for Capacity Building Training Program

 Unfortunately, a lack of knowledge and resources has hindered complete and effective response strategies.
 Once a disaster has come and passed, rehabilitation and recovery aren’t the priority of policy makers in the community.

-Being a country that is frequently visited by typhoons throughout the year due to the Philippines being located in the Pacific Ring of Fire, the need for proper disaster risk management capacity building is crucial for the safety and wellbeing of the public.
+Because typhoons regularly hit the Philippines, located in the Pacific Ring of Fire, building proper disaster risk management capacity is crucial for protecting the public’s safety and wellbeing.

 The onset of COVID-19 required a change with how information is shared—how do you get people to pay attention to disaster risk management amid a pandemic?
 Finding a way to balance being informative and interesting is key.